 Thanks for visiting our store.
 I'm Brenda, the founder of Mint Eco.

 I was born in Zimbabwe and spent my childhood in Southern Africa.
 After leaving school, I backpacked for five years, stopping to work in Israel, Europe and the UK along the way.
-In 1995, I immigrated to Australia to follow an Aussie man I met on ski slopes and now live in sunny Perth.
+In 1995, I immigrated to Australia and now live in sunny Perth.

 Like many people, I've become increasingly aware of how our access to single-use ‘convenience’ products is shifting us into becoming a throw-away society.
 My journey into living a low-waste lifestyle started in 2009 when I founded JuJu, a reusable period care brand and MintEco was born some 10 years later after a trip to Thailand.

 At dawn, I'd take a walk along the beach and at dusk, I'd bask in the last rays of the sun on the shore as I watched the sunset.
 Every day, without fail, I'd watch plastic rubbish wash up along the high tide mark.
 Day after day after day, tide after tide.